 Login SSH and STFP Client Video Demo

-Watch the video demo of how to login SSH using MacOS terminal, and later part step by step procedure to login into STFP FileZilla client to remotely access the server files and directories.
+Watch the video demo of how to login SSH using macOS terminal, and later part step by step procedure to login into STFP FileZilla client to remotely access the server files and directories.

 Hope you liked the video, please subscribe to our channels for the next videos.

-What’s next in #CloudServer Series?
+What’s next in the #CloudServer Series?

 Going forward, we will be using the same UNIX username and password to manage our Ubuntu Cloud Server remotely.